 Americans With Disabilities Act

-2008 (ADAAA) identify the responsibilities of courts under Title II to provide access for citizens with disabilities to programs and services offered by public entities, including courts.
+The Americans with Disabilities Act of 1990 (ADA) and the ADA Amendments Act of 2008 (ADAAA) identify the responsibilities of courts under Title II to provide access for citizens with disabilities to programs and services offered by public entities, including courts.
 Michigan courts have an obligation to take proactive steps to remove barriers to accessibility for people with disabilities.
 Nearly two million people in Michigan have some kind of disability.